TechnitiumSoftware/DnsServer/APIDOCS.md

 ### Create API Token

 Allows creating a non-expiring API token that can be used with automation scripts to make API calls.
-The token allows access to API calls with the same privileges as that of the user and thus its advised to create a separate user with limited permissions required for creating the API token.
+The token allows access to API calls with the same privileges as that of the user account.
+Thus its recommended to create a separate user account with limited permissions as required by the specific task that the token will be used for.
 The token cannot be used to change the user's password, or update the user profile details.

 URL:
 `http://localhost:5380/api/user/createToken?user=admin&pass=admin&tokenName=MyToken1&includeInfo=true`